sam1cutler/FlexSimplePortfolio3/README.md

 # Portfolio

 ## General Description
-This page contains a summary of my professional background and programming abilities.
-This is the third version of my personal portfolio page, following [my first](https://sam1cutler.github.io/SimpleWebPortfolio/) and [second](https://sam1cutler.github.io/FlexSimplePortfolio2/) versions.
-This version incorporates responsive navigation and a contact submission form.
-The GitHub Pages-hosted version of this page can be found [here](https://sam1cutler.github.io/Portfolio/).
+This page contains a brief summary of my programming abilities and select projects, as well as my professional background.
+The live portfolio hosted on GitHub Pages can be found [here](https://sam1cutler.github.io/Portfolio/).

+## Technology Used
+HTML, CSS, flexbox layout, responsive navigation, media queries

-## Contact me
+## Contact Me
 You can find [my GitHub page here](https://github.com/sam1cutler).

 ## Acknowledgements